dragosgn/dragosgn/blog/my-year-in-review-2019.md

 ## I switched jobs

-After more than two years building a Software as Service solution, I decided to make a jump to the e-commerce space.
+After more than two years building a SaaS solution, I decided to make a jump to the e-commerce space.

 I joined a company I really love and got the chance to work with people I respect and admire.
 I strongly believe that in terms of culture and people development we are one of the best employer in Berlin and will continue to be so in the years to come.